 Community Pediatrics Overview

 We base the teaching of management of common illnesses in community settings.
-We emphasize the importance of continuity of care in smaller, community hospitals associated with Partners Healthcare and the MassGeneral Hospital for Children.
+We emphasize the importance of continuity of care in smaller, community hospitals associated with Mass General Brigham and the MassGeneral Hospital for Children.
 These rotations represent the continuum of practice from a pediatrician's office, through urgent care management, and on smaller inpatient units that reflect the epidemiology of illness in the community.
 Four months of ambulatory care rotations complete the teaching of outpatient pediatrics.

 The pediatricians at Cambridge Hospital, a Harvard teaching hospital, are members of our Pediatric Service staff.
 Pediatric facilities at Cambridge Hospital include a busy emergency room, primary care and subspecialty ambulatory clinics and a 15-bed nursery.
 The Pediatric Department of Cambridge Hospital runs several neighborhood clinics in the City of Cambridge seeing more than 83,000 ambulatory visits each year.
 Residents rotating at Cambridge experience an excellent range of outpatient issues critical to the general pediatrician practicing in the community.